| ‘When your blood pressure’s

 really had to make sure that they all worked but hoped that it would

+sometimes be OK just to check that none were missing.
 The thing that kept me lying awake at night puzzling over was the daily

 tyre check.
 We had discovered from elsewhere in the manual that the enemy